daixiwen/hdl-register-wizard/BUILDING.md

 1. Refresh your browser and see changes.
 1. Go to step 4.

+## 3. Unit tests

+Open a new terminal tab / window and run: `cargo make test_h firefox` Replace firefox with chrome or safari depending on the browser you are using

-## 3. Prepare your project for deploy
+## 4. Prepare your project for deploy

 1. Run `cargo make verify` in your terminal to format and lint the code.
 1. Run `cargo make build_release`.